dev-shanghai/illiterates_identification-email_application/README.md

-# Illetrates Identification and Email Application
+# Illiterates Identification and Email Application

 ###  Currently a literate person is uniquely identified by :